wthayer-fastly/documents/docs/SCWG-charter.md

 (a) The Working Group shall consist of two classes of voting members, the Certificate Issuers and the Certificate Consumers.
 The CA Class shall consist of eligible Certificate Issuers and Root Certificate Issuers meeting the following criteria:

    1) **Certificate Issuer:** The member organization operates a certification authority that has a publicly-available audit report or attestation statement in accordance with one of the following schemes:
-* “WebTrust for CAs v2.0 or newer” A”; or
+* “WebTrust for CAs v2.0 or newer”; or
 * ETSI EN 319 411-1 or ETSI EN 319 411-2, which includes normative references to ETSI EN 319 401 (the latest version of the referenced ETSI documents should be applied); or
 * If a Government Certificate Issuer is required by its Certificate Policy to use a different internal audit scheme, it MAY use such scheme provided that the audit either (a) encompasses all requirements of one of the above schemes or (b) consists of comparable criteria that are available for public review.